object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 frustrating phenomenon, often encountered shortly before a submission deadline, is to suddenly discover that something which used to work no longer does.
-If you took the next logical step and committed your scripts to a git repository, making a new commit every time you edit it, you would also be able to go back and find the point at which the script stopped working.
+If you took the next logical step and committed your scripts to a Git repository, making a new commit every time you edit it, you would also be able to go back and find the point at which the script stopped working.
 We will return to this debugging technique in :numref:`bisection-debugging`.